golang/dep/docs/FAQ.md

 `dep init` provides an option to scan the `GOPATH` for dependencies by doing `dep init -gopath`, which falls back to network mode when the packages are not found in `GOPATH`. `dep ensure` doesn't work with projects in `GOPATH`.

+## Will `dep` let me use git submodules to store dependencies in `vendor`?

+No, with just one tiny exception: `dep` preserves `/vendor/.git`, if it exists.
+This was added at [cockroachdb](https://github.com/cockroachdb/cockroach)'s request, who rely on it to keep `vendor` from bloating their primary repository.

+The reasons why git submodules will not be a part of dep are best expressed as a pro/con list:

+**Pros**

+* git submodules provide a well-structured way of nesting repositories within repositories.

+**Cons**

+* The nesting that git submodules perform is no more powerful or expressive than what dep already does, but dep does it both more generally (for bzr and hg) and more domain-specifically (e.g. elimination of nested vendor directories).
+* Incorporating git submodules in any way would new fork new paths in the logic to handle the submodule cases, meaning nontrivial complexity increases.
+* dep does not currently know or care if the project it operates on is under version control.
+Relying on submodules would entail that dep start paying attention to that.
+That it would only be conditionally does not make it better - again, more forking paths in the logic, more complexity.
+* Incorporating submodules in a way that is at all visible to the user (and why else would you do it?) makes dep's workflows both more complicated and less predictable: _sometimes_ submodule-related actions are expected; _sometimes_ submodule-derived workflows are sufficient.
+* Nesting one repository within another implies that changes could, potentially, be made directly in that subrepository.
+This is directly contrary to dep's foundational principle that `vendor` is dead code, and directly modifying anything in there is an error.

 ## Best Practices
 ### Should I commit my vendor directory?